psliwka/vim-smoothie/README.md

   experimental mappings (currently `gg` and `G`).
 It is not recommended to enable them unless you're ready to fight potential bugs.

+The plugin also respects native Vim settings affecting scrolling behavior, such as `scrolloff`, `belloff`, `startofline`, etc.

 Alternatives, a.k.a. why create yet another plugin
 --------------------------------------------------